yang6020/research/active-directory/Topics/Access-Tokens.md

         - 'tid' (tenantId)
         - 'iss' (who issued the token)

-## WIP/TODO:
+### ETC
 - Timing for localstorage tokens + graph calls
 - Token Validation (jwt-decode)
     - also for timer
-- Remove invite to enterprise app and Graph API access token from the front_end
-- Remove ADAL
 - Make a service in the backend to get and inject Graph API access token
-- Invite user in the backend with Graph API access token
+- Invite user to the enterprise app the backend with Graph API access token

 -----